 During any period of reserve forces service leave any pre-existing A V Cs / S C A V C contracts entered into after 31 March 2014 remain payable unless the member, or the employer in the case of a S C A V C, elects to end the contract.
 Employer contributions to an S C A V C are collected via payroll.
 Other contributions are not collected via payroll.
 The employer sends the relevant details to the reservist to pass on to the Ministry of Defence (M o D) in order to get them to arrange the relevant A V C deductions from the reservist’s pay and for M o D to pay these over to the A V C provider.

-During any other period of authorised leave of absence the member may elect to continue with any pre-existing A V C / S C A V C contracts entered into after 31 March 2014 and, if the member does so, the employer must meet cost of the employer element of any S C A V C. However, in reality this is not an option on the payroll as there is no pay from which to collect A V Cs / S C A V Cs.
+During any other period of authorised leave of absence the member may elect to continue with any pre-existing A V C / S C A V C contracts entered into after 31 March 2014 and, if the member does so, the employer must meet the cost of the employer element of any S C A V C. However, in reality this is not an option on the payroll as there is no pay from which to collect A V Cs / S C A V Cs.

 Life assurance AVCs and unpaid periods